aszepieniec/stark-brainfuck/docs/engine.md

  - `omicron` is the generator of the subgroup of order `height` over which the columns are interpolated.
  - `num_randomizers` is the number of randomizers used when interpolating.

 Speaking of interpolating – one essential functionality associated with `Table`s is the interpolation of its columns.
 This method, which might be called `interpolate_columns` outputs one polynomial for each column such that the polynomial passes through all points $(x,y)$ defined by the powers of `omicron` ($x$-coordinates) and the value of the given column ($y$-coordinate).
 Additionally, the polynomial passes through `num_randomizers`-many points $(x,y)$ defined by fixed $x$-coordinates (that do not coincide with powers of `omicron`) and uniformly random $y$-coordinates.
+This process of interpolation produces polynomials of degree `height` + `num_randomizers` - 1.

-This number has to be set in accordance with the number of consistency checks for verifying the correct nonlinear combination of codewords.
-This process produces polynomials of degree `height` + `num_randomizers` - 1.
+The number of randomizers has to be set in accordance with the number of nonlinear combination checks for verifying the correct nonlinear combination of codewords.
+Specifically, every nonlinear combination check generates up to two accesses in each of the trace polynomials, because of the transition constraints.
+We want the value of the trace polynomials at these locations to be uniformly distributed.
+So we need two times the number of nonlinear combination checks – that number of randomizers.

 That being said, for reasons of performance the immediate next step following the polynomial interpolation is polynomial evaluation but on a different domain, resultin in Reed-Solomon codewords.
 The reason for the performance benefit is that arithmetic on polynomials is faster when they are represented as codewords rather than vectors of coefficients.
 The process of interpolation followed by evaluation on a larger domain is called *low-degree extension* and abbreviated `lde`.